In Search for an Optimal Authenticated Byzantine Agreement: Lower Bounds

 \begin{itemize}

-\item There is a run $r' \in R_{N-1}$ in which a message $m$ by an honest party $p$ is sent after time $t_r$.
-Now consider a failure-free run $r''$ that is identical to run $r$ except the delivery of $m$ is delayed.
-The runs $r''$ and $r'$ are indistinguishable to all parties that are honest in $r'$ and thus some honest party send a message after time $t_r$ in $r''$ as well.
+\item There is a run $r' \in R_{N-1}$ in which some message $m$ by an honest party $p$ is sent at some time $t_{r'} > t_r$.
+Now consider a failure-free run $r''$ that is identical to run $r$ except the delivery of $m_r$ is delayed to $t_{r'}+1$.
+The runs $r''$ and $r'$ are indistinguishable to all parties that are honest in $r'$ and thus $p$ sends $m$ at time time $t_{r'} > t_r$ in $r''$ as well.
 Therefore, the communication cost of $r''$ is at least $N+1$.
 A contradiction to the communication cost of $A$.

 \item Otherwise, we can construct an algorithm $A'$ with a better eventually synchronous communication cost with $0$ failures than $A$ in the following way: $A'$ operates identically to $A$ in all runs not in $R_N$ and for every run $r \in R_N$ $A'$ operates as $A$ except $p_r$ does not send $m_r$.
 A contradiction to the definition of $A$.